ShamuoonHaider/NextJs-basics/data-fetching/README.md

 - A tool that makes it really easy to talk to your database
 - It's like a translator that helps your code communicate with SQLite

+Data Mutations

+To really appreciate the app router's approach to data mutation. it's worth looking at how we've traditionally handled data mutations in React